TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 ~~~~~~~~~~~~~

 The current Application Context is set very early in the bootstrap process and can be accessed
-through public API for example in the :file:`AdditionalConfiguration.php` file to automatically set
+through public API for example in the :file:`config/system/additional.php` file to automatically set
 different configuration for different contexts.

 In file :file:`typo3conf/AdditionalConfiguration.php`: